Singapore PM's siblings say ready to settle dispute privately, or go to court

-SINGAPORE The siblings of Singapore's Prime Minister Lee Hsien Loong issued a seven-page rejoinder on Thursday to his statement to parliament earlier this week, reiterating accusations that he had abused his power in a dispute over their late father's home.
+SINGAPORE (Reuters) - The siblings of Singapore's Prime Minister Lee Hsien Loong welcomed on Thursday moves to settle a row over their late father's house privately, but also said any unresolved dispute over his will should be thrashed out in court.

 Singaporeans have been riveted since mid-June by a public battle between the heirs of Lee Kuan Yew, Singapore's long-serving first prime minister, over whether to demolish the old family home or let the government decide whether it should become a heritage site.

 Lee Kuan Yew's daughter, Lee Wei Ling, and his youngest son, Lee Hsien Yang, insist that the house should be demolished in accordance with their father's will.
+Prime Minister Lee has said the government must decide what to do with the property.

-During a two-day special sitting of parliament to "clear the air" over an issue that some people say has tarnished Singapore's image, Prime Minister Lee said he wanted to avoid taking his siblings to court for defamation.
+The siblings had accused their elder brother of abusing his powers, prompting the prime minister to call an extraordinary special sitting of parliament on Monday and Tuesday to "clear the air" over an issue that some people say has tarnished Singapore's image.

+The premier said that debate failed to find any substantiated evidence of abuse of power, but he wanted to avoid taking his siblings to court for defamation.

+Responding in a seven-page statement posted on Facebook, Hsien Yang and Wei Ling described the parliamentary debate as a "whitewash" and said they had more evidence of abuse of power that they would only divulge if there was an independent investigation.

-His siblings, responding on Facebook, welcomed the move to settle the matter privately.
+However, they also reacted positively to the prime minister saying that he wanted to settle the matter privately.

-"We therefore welcome Hsien Loong’s stated desire on 4 July 2017 to manage his disagreement with us in private ... without the involvement of lawyers or government agencies," they said.
+"We therefore welcome Hsien Loong’s stated desire on 4 July 2017 to manage his disagreement with us in private ... without the involvement of lawyers or government agencies," they said in the statement.

-Prime Minister Lee concluded at the end of the parliamentary debate that there was no evidence he had abused his power, but his siblings repeated their accusations in a separate 10-page document titled "Evidence".
+They also repeated allegations of abuse of power in a separate 10-page document titled "Evidence", without making any fresh revelations.

 "It seems that releasing further evidence on social media at this time will only muddy the facts," they said, and that there was "much evidence" they had not made public.